 Therefore, the imposition of additional permitting requirements on diversion ditches that will be above and beyond those required in the CGP will only frustrate efforts to comply with both.
 Additional language should be included in the Final Rule that makes these already regulated channels exempt from jurisdiction, or at the very least, that maintenance activities carried out to maintain their function, performed according to industry standards do not require additional permits.

-4 See AZG2013-001.
+See AZG2013-001.
 Part 3.1.1.1.1.
 Run-on Management.
+The Voice of Water Quality in the Arid West

 5. Municipal Separate Storm Sewer Systems (MS4) and Highway Ditches are Tributaries